San Diego Rehab Abuse Lawyers

 - Caused your loved one's death: The staff's neglect or abuse is what led to the loss of life.

 - Caused compensable losses: You and/or your loved one suffered compensable damages, such as medical care, pain and suffering, and funeral and burial expenses.

 Proving negligence requires an in-depth investigation and a review of relevant information.
 Our rehab abuse attorneys in San Diego leverage our skills and resources to determine the cause of the incident, identify liable parties, and seek just compensation through negotiations or litigation.

-Abuse and Neglect in Rehab Centers
+Fighting Against Abuse and Neglect in Rehab Centers

 Residential drug and alcohol treatment facilities provide in-patient care.
 That means residents are treated 24/7, whether that's administering medical care, mental health treatment, or medications.

 When accepting a new resident, these centers must: